Eyad-Elghonemy/NTI_Final_project_Backend/README.md

 CarDD is a two-stage deep learning service that looks at a photo of a damaged vehicle, finds every damaged region, and turns those detections into a realistic Egyptian-market repair report.
 The project is a monorepo made of two independent apps that work together:

-- **`cardd-backend/`** — a FastAPI service that runs a trained YOLOv8-seg model to localize damage, then sends the annotated photo to Gemini for severity judgment, a repair plan, and cost/time estimates.
+- **`cardd-backend/`** — a FastAPI service that runs a trained YOLOv8-seg model to localize damage, then sends the YOLO findings (JSON only, no image) to Gemini for a severity estimate, repair plan, and cost/time estimates.
 - **`cardd-frontend/`** — a Next.js 14 (App Router) control room.
 It never talks to Gemini or loads the model itself — it uploads images through its own `/api/analyze` and `/api/analyze-image` route handlers, which proxy to the FastAPI backend, and renders the results, PDF/JSON export, and session history.

 ```